Nebula-Mya/Descryption/playtest notes.md

 - [x] For mystery cards, dont show 0/0 stats for explanation (in card choice event)

-- [ ] in sacrifice for sigils event, allow to go back at any point, not just end confirmation

 - [x] be able to view deck when choosing path

-- [ ] show explanation after prospector event
+- [x] show explanation after prospector event

 - [ ] clarify steel trap text (check if leshy is given a pelt??)